mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

    >>> l.delete_s(dn)
    (107, [], 12, [])

-"107" is tag of delete, "12" is sequence number of registred ldap object.
+“107” is tag of delete.
+“12” is sequence number of registered ldap object.

 See also
 --------